IABTechLab/uid2-client-java/README.md

    1. Retrieve the identity JSON string from the user's session, then call:

        `IdentityTokens identity = IdentityTokens.fromJsonString(identityJsonString);`
-   2. Determine if the identity is refreshable (that is, the refresh token hasn't expired):
+   2. Determine if the identity can be refreshed (that is, the refresh token hasn't expired):

       ` if (identity == null || !identity.isRefreshable()) { we must no longer use this identity (for example, remove this identity from the user's session) }`
    3. Determine if a refresh is needed:

       `if (identity.isDueForRefresh()) {..}`
-4. If a refresh is needed, post to the [/v2/token/refresh](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/endpoints/post-token-refresh.md) endpoint, with:
+4. If a refresh is needed, call the [POST token/refresh](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/endpoints/post-token-refresh.md) endpoint, with:
    1. Headers (depending on your HTTP library, this might look something like):

       `.putHeader("Authorization", "Bearer " + UID2_API_KEY)`